JanessaTech/exercises/java/spring/sso/demo1-jwt-only/readme.md

 ```

 # How to run this demo
-## 1. Run AuthticationServiceApplication and BusinessServiceApplication
+## 1. Install common project then run AuthticationServiceApplication and BusinessServiceApplication
 ## 2. Register 3 users, one with user role, one with admin role, one with user and admin roles
 ### 2.1 Creat a user with a role ROLE_USER only
   - Launch http://127.0.0.1:8080/api/auth/register (POST method) </br>